SereTOD/SereTOD2022/README.md

 * [Track 1 Details](Track1/) (including baseline and evaluation code)
 * [Track 2 Details](Track2/) (including baseline and evaluation code)

-If you publish experimental results with the MobileCS dataset or use the baseline models, please cite [this article](http://arxiv.org/abs/2207.02657):
+If you publish experimental results with the MobileCS dataset, please cite [this challenge description paper](http://arxiv.org/abs/2207.02657):
 ```
 @article{ou2022achallenge,
       title={A Challenge on Semi-Supervised and Reinforced Task-Oriented Dialog Systems},